-A second grade boy who is between 7 and 8 years old may become a Wolf.
-If he is joining as a new Cub Scout, he must first earn his Bobcat badge, which is awarded to scouts when they first join and complete a small set of requirements.
+A second grade boy or girl who is between 7 and 8 years old may become a Wolf.
+If they are joining as a new Cub Scout, they must first earn their Bobcat badge, which is awarded to scouts when they first join and complete a small set of requirements.

 Once completing the Bobcat badge requirements, the scout is ready to begin earning his Wolf badge which he will work on with his den throughout the course of the year.

 If the scout is continuing on from the Tiger level, he will find a familiar curriculum which reinforces some of the core aspects of scouting: community, friendship, loyalty, responsibility, confidence, and duty.

 Your scout's den leader will coordinate with parents to develop den meeting plans and schedules with a clear path to working towards badge requirements.
 Parents are encouraged to play an active role in the scouting experience as well.
 Some ways parents can be involved include working with their son to complete and reinforce objectives at home, support den leaders by hosting meetings and assisting with presentations, volunteering for pack activities and projects, etc.